Meditation for April 8th

 Mow your entire neighborhood’s lawns.

-Have a lot of books to lend out – like a library, but the library is you and the person doesn’t need a card so don’t expect to ever see the book again because people don’t really read so the book will just sit somewhere until the person hides the book because they feel so guilty for not even cracking it so then they can’t seem to find it when you ask for it back.
+Have a lot of books to lend out.
+Like a library, but the library is you.
+The person doesn’t need a card, so don’t expect ever to see the book again, because people don’t really read, so the book will sit somewhere until the person hides the book because they feel so guilty for not even cracking it, so then they can’t seem to find it when you ask for it back.

-Keep a deck of tarot cards on you so you can read people’s tarots.
-People love to hear about themselves and this is a great way to talk about someone without having to hear them talk about themselves.
+Keep a deck of tarot cards with you so you can read people’s tarot cards.
+People love to hear about themselves, and this is a great way to talk about someone without having to hear them talk about themselves.

 Always wear a tie and comb your hair.